hyperledger-archives/sawtooth-pbft/docs/source/technical-information.rst

 - ``Finished``: The predicate ``committed`` is true and the block has been committed to the chain.
 Ready to receive a ``BlockCommit`` update.

-These states may be interrupted at any time if the view change timer expires, forcing the node into ``ViewChanging`` mode.
+These states may be interrupted at any time if the commit timeout expires, forcing the node into ``ViewChanging`` mode.

 **State Transitions:** The following state transitions are defined;
 listed with their causes: